Sabu (wrestler): Total Nonstop Action Wrestling (2002–2006)

-World Wrestling Entertainment (2006–2007)
+World Wrestling Entertainment (2005, 2006–2007)

-Shortly after his TNA release, on April 24, 2006, Sabu's official website reported that he had signed a one-year contract with World Wrestling Entertainment.
-At the ECW One Night Stand pay-per-view, Sabu faced Rey Mysterio for the World Heavyweight Championship.
-At the end of the match, Mysterio found himself standing on a ringside table with Sabu flying at him.
-Sabu caught the champ in a front facelock and nailed him with a DDT which caused both men to crash through the table.
-At this point, the WWE medical staff rushed to the injured men and declared neither man could continue and ordered the match stopped, resulting in a No Contest in which Mysterio kept his title.
+At ECW One Night Stand, Sabu defeated Rhyno.
+On April 23, 2006, Sabu signed a one-year contract with World Wrestling Entertainment (WWE).
+At ECW One Night Stand on June 11, Sabu faced Rey Mysterio for the World Heavyweight Championship, but the match ended in a no contest after Sabu caught Mysterio in a front facelock and hit him with a DDT which caused both men to crash through a table.
+WWE medical staff rushed to the injured men and declared neither of them could continue, thus Mysterio retained his title.

-On the June 13 premiere of ECW on Sci Fi, Sabu won a 10-man Extreme Battle Royal with the stipulation that the winner face John Cena at Vengeance.
-Sabu further fueled the feud during the next week's Raw, when he interfered in a Cena match and performed a Triple Jump Leg Drop on him, diving onto Cena and putting him through the announcers' table.
-Cena defeated Sabu in their "Extreme Lumberjack match" at Vengeance.
-On July 2, Sabu, traveling with fellow ECW wrestler Rob Van Dam, was arrested and charged with possession of drug paraphernalia, and nine Vicodin tablets following a traffic stop in Hanging Rock, Ohio following a house show in Huntington, WV.
+On the June 13 premiere of ECW on Sci Fi, Sabu won a 10-man Extreme Battle Royal to earn a match against John Cena at Vengeance.
+Sabu lost to Cena in their "Extreme Lumberjack match" at Vengeance on June 25.
+On July 2, while traveling with fellow ECW wrestler Rob Van Dam, he was arrested and charged with possession of drug paraphernalia and nine Vicodin tablets on U.S. Route 52 in Hanging Rock, Ohio.
 Brunk was fined $1,000 based on the guidelines of WWE's Wellness Policy.
 He pleaded guilty to possession of a controlled substance and the charge of possession of drug paraphernalia was dropped.
 He was given a suspended sentence of 10 days in jail and a $500 fine.
-Meanwhile, he defeated Stevie Richards in an Extreme Rules match at Saturday Night's Main Event XXXIII.